 Social Media Marketing All-in-One For Dummies

 The number of outlets for social media marketing is staggering.
 Blogs are just the beginning.
-Now you can choose from social networks such as Facebook and Twitter, social bookmarks sites such as Delicious, social news sites such as Digg, social shopping such as Kaboodle, social media sharing sites such as YouTube, and social communities such as Ning.
+Now you can choose from social networks (such as Facebook and Twitter), social bookmarks sites (such as Delicious), social pinning sites (such as Pinterest), social curating (such as Tumblr), social media sharing sites (such as YouTube), and even social résumé sites (such as LinkedIn).
 This Cheat Sheet is a guide to the wealth of social media marketing platforms and resources.

-What you already know about online marketing will stand you in good stead.
-Start with these marketing basics and work from there to create a social media plan.
+You probably already know a few things about social media marketing that will stand you in good stead.
+Start with these marketing basics and work from there to create a social media plan:

 Create a hub website or blog with a domain name that you own.
-Social media are a way to cast a wider net for your products or services.
+Social media lets you cast a wider net for your products or services.
 Ultimately, you still need to drive traffic to a core website or blog for additional information or purchasing.

 Develop a standard set of eight keywords or phrases and a page description for search engine optimization.
-Just as you optimize your website, optimize your social marketing content and profiles.
-Use the same description and terms over and over to improve your ranking on search engines, and to appear higher on internal search results for each social media outlet.
+Just like you optimize your website, optimize your social marketing content and profiles.
+Use the same description and terms over and over to improve your ranking on search engines and to appear higher on internal search results for each social media outlet.

 Keep it simple!
 Unless you have many people on your marketing team, you need to keep your social media efforts under control — or they will control you.
 Generally, you get better results by posting more often on a few sites than posting occasionally on many sites.
 Create a simple monthly schedule of activities that includes posting somewhere at least weekly.

 The first phase in writing your social media marketing plan is research.
 Use the websites in this table to put together the best possible social media marketing plan for your company.